#Support for simple features, a standardised way to encode spatial vector data

 3.7.2 Cluster interpretation

-The so-called cluster centers (kmCenters) are the data points that, within each cluster, provide a clear indication of the average characteristics the cluster where they belong based, of course, on the variables used in the classification.
-The data used in the clustering process was Z-score standardized, so the values of each variable corresponding to the cluster centers are still presented as Z-scores.
+The so-called cluster centers (kmCenters) are the data points that, within each cluster, provide a clear indication of the average characteristics of the cluster where they belong based on the variables used in the classification.
+The data used in the clustering process was Z-score standardised, so the values of each variable corresponding to the cluster centers are still presented as Z-scores.
 Zero indicates the mean for each variable across all the data points in the sample, and values above or below zero indicate the number of standard deviations from the average.
 This makes it easy to understand the unique characteristics of each cluster relative to the entire sample.
 To visualise the characteristics and meaning of the clusters centers and their corresponding clusters, we use radial plots.
 Below we produce a radial plot for cluster 1.
 Can you see which variables are higher or lower than average in this cluster?
-If you want to visualise the radial plot for other clusters, you will need to change the number inside the brackets of KmCenters[1,].
+If you want to visualise the radial plot for other clusters, you will need to change the number inside the brackets of KmCenters\[1,\].

 # creates a radial plot for cluster 1